IPEN, Arnika, and 16 European NGOs call on leaders to lower threshold values for POPs in waste, which enter recycling and waste exports.

 IPEN, Arnika, and 16 NGOs urge in their letter to Members of the European Parliament and the Member States to support stronger limit values for POPs in waste than what the EC proposes.
 The weak limits currently proposed by the EC undermine the Stockholm Convention and will lead to POPs recycling that is incompatible with the European Green Deal.

-Recycling POPs in wastes leads to contamination of new products, including toys, made of the recyclate.
-This disrupts the circular economy by allowing POPs-rich material to circulate in our products and waste, and increases human exposure to vulnerable populations.
+Recycling POPs in waste leads to contamination of new products, including toys, made of the recyclate.
+This disrupts the circular economy by allowing POPs-rich material to circulate in our products and waste and increases human exposure to vulnerable populations.
 Several industry sectors (mainly plastic, recycling, and waste incineration) are pushing EU regulators to set weak limits that would allow them to access more materials for recycling, even when they are heavily contaminated with POPs.
-If such POPs are recycled into new products, the public credibility of recycling and of the circular economy as a whole will be jeopardised.
+If such POPs are recycled into new products, the public credibility of recycling and the circular economy as a whole will be jeopardized.

 It is also important to mention that, with the adoption of such values, downstream user industries will be saddled with recycled materials containing high levels of legacy chemicals, further preventing them from increasing the use of recycled materials and their re-entering back to the economy.